Are You Too Nice? 7 Ways to Gain Appreciation & Respect

 If you answered “yes” to any of the questions above, you could be too nice, at least in certain areas of your life.

 To be sure, there’s nothing inherently wrong with being nice.
-The world is a better place with more kind hearted and generous people.
+The world is a better place with more kind-hearted and generous people.
 At the same time, it’s important to be nice in a way that’s healthy for everyone involved (especially you), so that you’re not consistently holding the short end of the stick.
-Below are seven keys to gaining appreciation and respect.
+Below are seven keys to gaining appreciation and respect, with references from my books, How to Communicate Effectively and Handle Difficult People and Are You Too Nice?
+How to Gain Appreciation and Respect.

 1. Practice Self-Respect ― Know Your Individual Rights